cositools/cosi-data-challenges/README.md

   - Data challenges for all the main science groups (including dark matter and solar), covering all of COSI's primary science objectives.
   - All models and challenges provided by respective COSI science teams.
   - Used 3 months of observations, for an equatorial orbit at 530 km.
-  - Simulations include rocking of instruement:
+  - Simulations include rocking of instrument:
     - Pointing changes between +/- 22 degrees every 12 hrs, with 8 minute transition time.
   - Used detailed COSI SMEX mass model.
   - Simulated all background components in low-Earth orbit, including variability from geomagnetic cutoff, long-term buildup, and full SAA passage.